 A Program of the Petaluma Area Chamber of Commerce

 Each year, more than two dozen men and women graduate from the 10-month long Leadership Petaluma program.
 Ten graduating classes have introduced tomorrow’s leaders to the community, and many of these graduates have gone on to important positions of leadership in our community, in business, government, and non-profits.
-This year, the eleventh class will follow in the tradition of more than 240 Leadership alums.
+This year the current class will follow in the tradition of more than 400 Leadership alums.

 The program features one full day of every month dedicated to a specific subject area, such as public safety, business, agriculture, education, the arts, and so on.
 Enrollees are then exposed to the people who “stir the pot” in each of these subject areas, and are taken behind the scenes to view first-hand the inner workings of our community.